princeton-orfe/siempre/README.md

 # Siempre

-A sub-theme of Claro designed for flexible, public-facing administrative use.
+A sub-theme of Claro designed for flexible, user-facing administrative use.

 ## Accent Color Configuration